spageektti/sapphire/README.md

 > The app is not finished.
 I planned 1000 functions but deliviered only ~160.
 I will add the rest this summer (will not push to the main branch because of YH4F submission deadline on 30 June).
 I planned online sync but that is also not implemented because of security and privacy concerns.
 I am really sorry for all the missing features.
 Last school year was very hard for me and I couldn't find much time before June.
 I was basically studying all day for the "Egzamin Ósmoklasisty" which is a very important exam in Poland and for other contests.
 After all I am still only 15yo...

 > [!WARNING]
-> Note that the browser version was tested only on Windows and Linux in Chrome and Firefox with uBlock Origin both enabled and disabled.
+> Note that the browser version was tested only on Windows and GNU/Linux in Chrome and Firefox with uBlock Origin both enabled and disabled.
 If you can please install local version because it supports more features and is better tested.

 ## Features
-- **Cross-Platform Compatibility:** Works seamlessly on Android, Windows, Linux, and in your browser.
+- **Cross-Platform Compatibility:** Works seamlessly on Android, Windows, GNU/Linux, and in your browser.
 Mac and iOS binaries planned.
 - **Extensive Feature Set:** Over 160 unique features, with new additions weekly.
 - **Calculators & Device Information:** Use our calculators and get detailed information about your device or browser.
 - **Customizable Experience:** Each feature comes with its own settings and descriptions, allowing you to tailor your experience.